archatelain/code-for-eco-532/poly.md

 3. Empirically test the theory's predictions to confirm or invalidate their understanding of the phenomenon.

-With the surge of computational power, the amount of data at our disposal has drastically increased in the past decades, opening many new avenues to (i) find surprising stylized facts and (ii) test past theories.
+With the surge of computational power, the amount of data at our disposal has drastically increased in the past decades, opening many new avenues to find surprising stylized facts and test past theories.
-In turn, this means you are more than likely to work with data at some point in your career as an economist.
+**In turn, this means you are more than likely to work with data at some point in your career as an economist.**

 Unsurprisingly, as more and more academics work with observational data, standards and best practices are progressively emerging to ensure the transparency and replicability of research papers.
 In fact, an increasing number of top-journals require academics to provide detailed replication folders prior to publication (https://www.aeaweb.org/journals/policies/data-code).

-Fascinating research questions, dizzling amounts of data and ever increasing scientific standards... it's a brave new world!
 The purpose of this short lecture is to provide you with a gentle introduction to working with data in economics.
 In this course, you will:
 1. Get a general overview of how an applied econometric project is conducted/structured;
 2. Find general advice on writing and thinking about code;
 3. Learn to work with the simplest (and commonly used) statistical programming software, namely Stata.

 We'll start with a brief introduction to coding in general and stata in particular.
 Then we will explore together the SPEED database
 (i.e. a large record of global social unrest episodes) and attempt to formulate research questions on the determinants of social unrest.
-Hopefully, at the end this lecture, you'll have learned a bunch, formulated many questions and found fragile answers...
-And we call that research!
+Hopefully, at the end this lecture, you'll have learned technical skills, formulated many questions and found fragile answers...
+They call that research!

 > **An Example of Economic Research in Practice**
 >